romene/Naturaily-netlify/_posts/2019-01-02-how-a-modeling-agency-manager-became-a-software-developer.md

-“Turns out the programming world is forgiving when it comes to age of beginners.
+*“Turns out the programming world is forgiving when it comes to age of beginners.
 Most of my basic coding skills I learned at home but then I needed some hands on experience.
-I was lucky enough to score an **internship with Naturaily**, where they taught me to code while **avoiding technical debt**, be thorough and last but not least they’ve let me stay **creative**.
+I was lucky enough to score an **internship with Naturaily**, where they taught me to code while **avoiding technical debt**, be thorough and last but not least they’ve let me stay creative.
 After my internship I’ve decided to stay and become a fully fledged developer.
-I love what I do because it gives me me the ability to continuously broaden my knowledge and grow professionally.”
+I love what I do because it gives me me the ability to continuously broaden my knowledge and grow professionally.”*